-Ways of Something, curated by Lorna Mills, is included in Dreamlands: Immersive Cinema and Art 1905-2016 at the Whitney Museum of American Art in New York from October 28th.
+Ways of Something, curated by Lorna Mills, was included in Dreamlands: Immersive Cinema and Art 1905-2016 at the Whitney Museum of American Art in New York from October 28th 2016 – February 5th 2017.

 Here’s the official blurb: